KivancApaydin1907/Applied_Flight_Performance_Udemy_Course/README.md

 ## 🤝 Contributing & Support
 If you encounter any bugs in the code or have suggestions for optimization, please open an Issue or submit a Pull Request.
 For specific course questions, please use the Q&A section on Udemy.

+---

+## 🚧 Project Status & Disclaimer

+**This repository is currently under active development.**

+Please note that the Udemy course associated with this repository is being recorded and prepared simultaneously.
+As a result:
+* New scripts, data files, and modules are **uploaded incrementally** as they are finalized.
+* Some folders might be empty or contain placeholder files temporarily.
+* The code structure may undergo minor refactoring for optimization.

+Feel free to **⭐ Star** or **👁️ Watch** the repository to get notified about the latest updates and module releases!

+---

 ## 📝 License
 This project is licensed under the MIT License - see the LICENSE file for details.

 ## ✍️ Author

 **Kıvanç Apaydın** – Aerospace Engineer